Multipeer P2P Replicator

 Couchbase Lite’s Peer-to-Peer synchronization solution offers secure storage and bidirectional data synchronization between mobile and IoT devices without needing a centralized cloud-based control point.

-For small mesh topologies, Multipeer Replicator offers autodiscovery for Wi-Fi-based networks and secure communication via TLS and certificate-based authentication.
+For small mesh topologies, Multipeer Replicator offers autodiscovery over Wi-Fi and Bluetooth Low Energy, with secure communication via TLS and certificate-based authentication.

 The dynamic mesh topology gives optimal peer connectivity and the lightweight and low-maintenance configuration requires less management and less code than using active-passive peer-to-peer sync.